Hassiummm/Hassiummm/README.md

 What is "costudy"?
 Think about the dual: co-study, not studying at all...

+Please share any books or articles you find interesting (>^ω^<)

+If you find mistakes in my notes, please contact me at shuaih5@illinois.edu or on discord (my username: hassium_hs)

 For more information, check my Hello World repository.

 # Some Interesting Links #